napframework/nap-docs/app/manual/05_scene.md

 Creating Components {#creating_components}
 -----------------------

-Every component is a resource.
-Everything you know about [resources](@ref resources) also applies to components.
-But the component has, as mentioned before, a run time counter part in the form of an instance.
+A component is a regular resource that you author in Napkin.
+Therefore, everything you know about [resources](@ref resources) also applies to components.
+But the component has, as mentioned before, a run time counterpart in the form of an instance.
 To make a new component you have to create (and register) both sides: the resource and instance.
 The video modulation demo makes use of custom components.
 Refer to that code for a good working example.

 ### The Resource {#component_resource} ###